JulioEVA/web_project_3_esp/README.md

 ### Introduction

-This is a project that showcases the hometowns of some Practicum employees, as well as my own hometown: Huatabampo, Sonora.
+This is a project that showcases the hometowns of some TripleTen employees, as well as my own hometown: Huatabampo, Sonora.
 This is where I spent most of my life growing up.
 The project consists of a responsive webpage designed for three different resolutions: 1280p, 768p, and 320p.

 ### Technologies and Techniques